 Our supermarkets offer a wide selection of supermarket goods.
 The mix of products of each supermarket format varies to address the preferences of its target customers.
 Many of our supermarkets offer specialty departments such as full service bakeries, delicatessens, fresh meat and prepared food departments; certain supermarkets also contain franchise operations, which sell a variety of goods.
 In addition, we offer a range of "Non-Food" and "Near-Food" items and operate several houseware departments within most of our large stores.
 Furthermore, our supermarkets sell and market our "Mega" line of private label goods, including "Mega Home".
 Private label products provide customers with an attractive alternative selection of products that are comparable in quality to name brand products.
 We believe that our private label products enhance customer loyalty, differentiate our stores from those of our competitors and provide a competitive product to those offered by our suppliers.
 In addition, usually the average gross profit from private label products is higher than the average gross profit from other products.
-During December 2013, the products that we sold under the "Mega" private label constituted approximately 11.3% of our supermarket sales.
+During December 2014, the products that we sold under the "Mega" private label constituted approximately 10.4% of our supermarket sales.

-During 2013, we exited approximately 12,600 square meters of supermarket store space as a result of stores sold to third parties and the reduction of store space as part of our strategy.
+During 2014, we closed 19 branches with a total area of approximately 50,000 square meters and reduced store space with a total area of 14,300 square meters as part of our strategy.
 All of our supermarket stores operations are owned by Mega Retail and its subsidiaries, and Mega Retail leases the real estate underlying the stores that it operates from BSRE and third parties.

-We estimate that retail sales of food, beverages and tobacco in Israel were approximately NIS 61 to 66 billion, or \$17.6 to \$19.0 billion, in 2013.
-This estimate is based on the data published by the Israeli Central Bureau of Statistics of the retail sales of food, drinks and tobacco in Israel in 2011 (2012-2013 has not yet been published) and the growth of expenditure of 3.5% in 2013 and 3.1% in 2012 for the consumption of food, beverages and tobacco of household in Israel at current prices.
+We estimate that retail sales of food, beverages and tobacco in Israel were approximately NIS 68 to 69 billion, or \$17 to \$18 billion, in 2014.
+This estimate is based on the data published by the Israeli Central Bureau of Statistics of the retail sales of food, drinks and tobacco in Israel in 2012 (2013-2014 has not yet been published) and the growth of expenditure of 3.5% in each of 2013 and 2014 for the consumption of food, beverages and tobacco of households in Israel at current prices.

-The retail sales of food, beverages and tobacco in Israel includes supermarkets, grocery stores, mini-markets and retail sales of fruit and vegetables, meat, poultry and fish.
+The retail sales of food, beverages and tobacco in Israel include supermarkets, grocery stores, mini-markets and retail sales of fruit and vegetables, meat, poultry and fish.
 The supermarket retail chain market consists of two large chains: Shufersal and us, as well as other growing chains.

-Based on data published by the Israeli Central Bureau of Statistics of the retail sales of food, drinks and tobacco in Israel, we estimate that approximately 31.3% of the total retail sales of food, beverages and tobacco in Israel in 2013 was made by the two large chains and approximately 35% of the estimated retail sales made by supermarkets, groceries and mini-markets in Israel in 2013 was made by the two large chains.
+Based on data published by the Israeli Central Bureau of Statistics of the retail sales of food, drinks and tobacco in Israel, we estimate that approximately 29.7% of the total retail sales of food, beverages and tobacco in Israel in 2014 was made by the two largest chains and approximately 29.5% of the estimated retail sales made by supermarkets, groceries and mini-markets in Israel in 2014 was made by the two largest chains.

 The Israeli food retailing industry is highly competitive and is characterized by high turnover and narrow operating margins.
-We compete with the other largest supermarket chain, Shufersal, low-priced smaller supermarket chains, independent grocers, open-air markets, and other retailers selling supermarket goods.
-Competitive pressures increase as the supermarket sector in Israel approaches higher saturation levels and will continue to increase in the event that our competitors expand their operations or new companies enter the market with hard discount formats.
+We compete with the largest supermarket chain, Shufersal, growing low-priced supermarket chains, such as Rami Levy, Bitan, Victory, and Osher Ad, independent grocers, open-air markets, and other retailers selling supermarket goods.
+Competitive pressures increase as the supermarket sector in Israel approaches higher saturation levels and will continue to increase in the event that our competitors expand their operations.
+Because there are few barriers to entry, new companies continue to enter the market with hard discount formats throughout the country, increasing available store space in an already saturated market.